Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 Watch HD Video of this Diamond.

-Fluorescence: This should be considered the fifth C. In this specific case, considering the color is F, avoiding fluorescence is the optimal choice.
+Fluorescence: This should be considered the fifth C. In this case, considering the color is F, avoiding fluorescence is the optimal choice.
 However, faint and medium blue fluorescence is not as concerning as strong blue fluorescence.

 Proportions: This chart is crucial for assessing the diamond's cut.
 Specifically, focus on the table percentage (excellent at 66% in the example), depth percentage (excellent at 66.9%), girdle (graded as slightly thick to very thick - good), and culet (graded as none - excellent).